 Yes, we did!

-Now when we look at the bird’s eye view of the entire customer journey in an enterprise SaaS business, it is evident that most of the mishaps could have been eliminated if there was some way the internal teams were in sync with each other and the customer’s needs were accounted for from day 1.
+Now when we look at the bird's eye view of the entire customer journey in an enterprise SaaS business, most of the mishaps could have been avoided if the internal teams were in sync with one another and the customer's needs were considered from the start.

-The main reason for the communication gap in the internal teams is due to the presence of different silos of tools during each step of the customer journey.
-Along with that, once the implementation stage is in process, the product manager has no idea on prioritization of tasks and use-cases as most of the information is lost or zero insights on the revenue effect.
+The main factor preventing internal teams from effectively communicating is the existence of various tool silos at each stage of the customer journey.
+Along with that, once the implementation stage is in process, the product manager has no idea about the prioritization of tasks and use cases as most of the information is lost, or there are zero insights on the revenue effect.

-We know customer churns are inevitable, but in 2022, with most organizations aiming to scale their business with customer-centricity, it is imprudent that they sort this issue by having a single source of truth platform for their onboarding and implementation needs.
+We know customer churns are inevitable, but in 2023, with most organizations aiming to scale their business with customer-centricity, it is imprudent that they sort this issue by having a customer onboarding platform that caters as a single truth of platform for cross-functional teams.

 A single source of truth is a repository where data from several platforms may be gathered and arranged in one location.
-It's simple to use and allows you and other team members to view data from one central spot.
+It's simple to use and lets you and other team members view data from one central spot.

 In an enterprise SaaS firm, open and transparent communication is critical.
-When all of these tasks are completed on a single platform, the client's expectations, use cases, work done by cross-functional teams, tracking, and prioritizing of work can be done effectively.
-It streamlines the onboarding and implementation process.
+When all of these tasks are completed on a single platform, it is achievable to successfully manage the client's expectations, use cases, work done by cross-functional teams, tracking, and prioritizing work.
+It streamlines the customer onboarding and implementation process.

 If you Google the "customer-centric onboarding and implementation" platform, you will be bombarded with hundreds of tools' suggestions that claim to be the perfect solution for your business needs.